jokull/awesome-reykjavik/docs/guides/groceries.md

 There is also a Costco by the IKEA in Garðabær, but they run a franchise arrangement where you will need to become a member to shop there (in bulk!).
-Icelanders wen’t absolutely nuts when they opened a few years ago.
+Icelanders went absolutely nuts when they opened a few years ago.
 IKEA also have a budget mini-market after checkout.

 Other budget picks: Nettó, Super1 (newcomer),